microsoft/AI-Robot-Challenge-Lab/README.md

 ### Run installation script on VM

+1. Open Terminal and install git with the following command `sudo apt install git-all`.
+1. Navigate to your home folder `cd`.
-1. Clone this repo into your **Home** folder by runnning the following command `git clone https://github.com/Microsoft/AI-Robot-Challenge-Lab.git` from a **Terminal** console.
+1. Clone this repo into your **Home** folder by runnning the following command `git clone https://github.com/Microsoft/AI-Robot-Challenge-Lab.git`.
-1. Navigate to `~/AI-Robot-Challenge-Lab/setup` in a Terminal window.
+1. Navigate to `~/AI-Robot-Challenge-Lab/setup`.
 1. Run the following command: `chmod +x robot-challenge-setup.sh`.
 1. Run the shell script with the following command `./robot-challenge-setup.sh`.
+1. Once completed, close the terminal as you need to enable environment variables from the installation.

+>NOTE: The installation will take around 30 minutes depending on your connection and OS specifications.

 ### Setup and launch the simulator

+>Note: You may need to run the following commands as `sudo`.

 1. Open a Terminal and navigate to `~/AI-Robot-Challenge-Lab/src`.
 2. Initialize git submodules: